LaunchMenu-archive/LaunchMenu-v1/README.md

 	* [x] make listeners work with parent class prefix
 	* [x] make open events not fire post events if canceled
 	* [x] add more events
+* [x] tab menu when hovering over an item <-- include in this, go to parent directory
+* [x] right click menu system
 * [x] fix contextSubMenu not closing  when parent closes
 * [x] format date properly
 * [x] make escape work then the searhbar contains a value
 * [x] number of children search term